EvanDaley/GameDB_REST_API/README.md

 # REST_API
 A simple REST API created by Evan Daley.

-This is an implementation of the , and allows custom searches for earthquake information using a variety of parameters.
+This is an implementation of a REST application programming interface, and allows custom searches for movie information using a variety of parameters.

 ## URL